 American Express Hilton Honors Surpass

 You can sign up for the Hilton Surpass card by using our referral link.
-Just click on the “Travel” card section on the top of the website to see the Hilton cards.

 The only thing that makes my irrational desire to get a Buc-ee’s credit card make any sense is the 10 cents per gallon you save on Buc-ee’s gas when you use the card.
 That’s about a 4% discount, depending on the cost of gas at the time.
 Since there’s no way for me to qualify for the card without us moving to Texas, I guess I’ll have to go without this card for a while longer.